IvannKurchenko/blog-data-quality-on-spark/blog/POST_PART_5.md

 ```

 ### `FlightSpeed`
-This is another column pre-calculated in original data frame for the following data quality check:
+This is another column pre-calculated in the original data frame for the following data quality check:
 > Average speed calculated based on `AirTime` (in minutes) and `Distance` is close to the average cruise speed of modern aircraft - 885 KpH.

 For which, we do need to specify another custom check method: